VictorBX/patchwire-ios/README.md

 ## Installation

 #### Carthage
-[Carthage](https://github.com/Carthage/Carthage) is a easy to use dependency manager.
+[Carthage](https://github.com/Carthage/Carthage) is an easy to use dependency manager.
 Once you have [installed](https://github.com/Carthage/Carthage#installing-carthage) Carthage, create a [Cartfile](https://github.com/Carthage/Carthage#if-youre-building-for-ios-tvos-or-watchos) with the following:

 ```
 github "VictorBX/patchwire-ios"